person holding a coffee with a box over that says the caregiver archetype

 The Caregiver Brand Atmosphere (i.e. Visuals and Aesthetics)

-You’ll find soothing textures and calming tones in brands with this archetype.
-Caregiver archetype colors include neutrals like grey and taupe and are often partnered with light pastel shades.
 You’ll most likely find fonts without too many sharp edges.
 Your brand atmosphere is designed to feel like a warm hug, not a jolt of caffeine.

 Collage featuring three image.
 On the top left, there is a set of cream logos on a dark green background for Tiny Ladder.
 Below, there is a woman doing yoga with a cream Tiny Ladder logo on top.
 To the right, there is a laptop mockup with a website bringing the branding to life.